crguezl/learning-vue-geting-started-guide/src/index.md

 1. I'm using the [pandoc-include](https://github.com/DCsunset/pandoc-include) filter
 2. The citation styles have been taken from [@citationstyles].
-3. The HTML generation is reached using [@pandoc-toc-sidebar], a Pandoc HTML template that  has a navbar on the top of the page for website navigation, and a TOC (table of contents) on the sidebar for page navigation
+3. The HTML generation is reached using [@pandoc-toc-sidebar], a Pandoc HTML template that  has a navbar on the top of the page for website navigation, and a TOC (table of contents) on the sidebar for page navigation.
+The `../mathjax` file and the option `--include-in-header=../mathjax` have been added  in this version to include mathjax so we can include  formulas like  $x^2_3 = \sqrt{x^2+1}$

 To see the result, you can